buildpacks/spec/platform.md

 A **stack** is defined by a base run OCI image and a base build OCI image that are only updated with security patches.
 Stack images can be modified with mixins.
 For a given stack, a single stack ID designates the base run image, base build image, and all images derived from these images using mixins.

-A **mixin** is a named set of changes that may be applied to a stack.
+A **mixin** is a named set of modifications that may be applied to a stack.

 A **launch layer** refers to a layer created from a  `<launch>/<layer>` directory as specified in the [Buildpack Interface Specification](buildpack.md).